cbib/virhunter/README.md

 VirHunter takes as input a fasta file with contigs and outputs a prediction for each contig to be viral, host (plant) or bacterial.

+For given contigs VirHunter produces a tab delimited csv file with prediction. `id` stores the fasta header of a contig, `length` describes the length of the contig.
+Columns `virus`, `plant` and `bacteria` store the number of fragments of the contig that received corresponding prediction by the RF classifier.
+Finally, column `decision` tell you about the final decision for a given contig.
+You should refer to it, when filtering viral contigs.

 Before running VirHunter you have to fill in the `config.yaml` file.
 For the prediction you need to fill in only the `predict` part (see below).

 To run VirHunter you can use the already pre-trained models.
 Provided are fully trained models for 3 host species  (peach, grapevine, sugar beet) and